My Oblique Strategy for the Double Thumb Piano Zither is Abandon Normal Instruments

 Unfortunately I never really got the chance to play, or rather in my case, make horrible screeching cat death like noises.
 This instrument along with almost all my others is currently hanging in a show I have in Parkdale.
 The place is called Mitzi’s Sister.
 It’s a great place to see live bands seven days a week for free.
 They also have a great permanent collection of art hanging in the music area done by yours truly.
 Just scroll down this increasing large page to find out which instruments are there.

-So I guess it's kind of like a cross between a cello and a banjo made from a snare drum.
-It'’s not as scary as it sounds.
+as it sounds.
 There are only two frets on the instrument, but they sit about three inches off the neck.
 There are three bowed strings, two drone strings, and one sympathetic string.
 I have no idea why that their, aside from the fact that I had one tuning peg without a string.
-That'’s good enough of a reason for me.
+That's good enough of a reason for me.
 The swirls are from one my metal dresses that was mostly destroyed in a fire.
 I'm glad this little bit found itself a new home.

 Even if that home is really freaking ugly.